CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 This extension enables the [3D Tiles JSON](../../specification/schema/tileset.schema.json) to support streaming tilesets with implied subdivision schemes.

-#### TODO: available.json is the bulk of the metadata info.
-If a compressed binary version of available.json doesn't have significant size advantages over a compressed text version, just fold the availability into tileset.json
-Also if there are common use cases (don't think there are) where you just the tileset.json info and not the available.json info, to avoid paying the cost of fetching the availability, we should keep them separate.

-#### TODO: Availability sharing: for layers of data that are all in the same context bounding volume / subdivision / availability:
-* The tileset specifies all of its postfix keys (or prefix?) to its various layers of data as an array of strings in `layerNames`.
-The base uri is modified with the layerName as a prefix or postfix.
-* It is more more efficient traversal-wise to have 1 tileset that specifies layers in it implicit context instead of having a bunch of tilesets.
-Less duplication of effort, one set of traversal calculations apply to all the layers.
-* Use this mechanism to encode a bunch of layers of metadata(ex: per point) as basis textures (ktx2 payloads).
-Analisys use-cases for? mip down to 1x1 (ave, min,max)
-* Use this mechanism for time-dynamic versions of the data

 #### TODO: `time`, an array of pairs of key-frame timestamps and their folder prefix (t/d/x/y/z), maybe something like the below.
 Editing time is just editing a folder name.
 ```json
 {